-To ensure the independence of Internal Audit, the Chief Audit Officer, a senior position within the Group, reports functionally to the respective independent Chairs of CGL and its subsidiary Audit Committees, and has a secondary reporting line to the CGL Chief Executive Officer and Deputy Chief Executive Officer.
+To ensure the independence of Internal Audit, the Chief Audit Officer, a senior position within the Group, reports functionally to the respective independent Chairs of CGL and its subsidiary Audit Committees, and has a secondary reporting line to the CGL Chief Executive Officer.
 The CGL Board Audit Committee approves the performance evaluation, appointment, or removal of the Chief Audit Officer, and reviews his/her annual remuneration each year.

 Internal Audit is functionally independent from the activities audited and the day-to-day internal control processes of Convex and is therefore able to conduct assignments on its own initiative, with free and unfettered access to people and information, in respect of any relevant department, establishment or function of the organisation, including the activities of subsidiaries and outsourced activities.
-The Chief Audit Officer and audit staff are not authorised to perform any operational duties for Convex or the wider Group or direct the activities of any employee not employed by Internal Audit.
+The Chief Audit Officer and audit staff are not authorised to perform any operational duties for Convex or the wider Group or direct the activities of any employee not employed by Internal Audit

-To ensure that the system of governance works efficiently and effectively, Internal Audit will work together and co-operate with the other assurance functions in an appropriate open and collegiate way (for example, Risk Management and Compliance).
+To ensure that the system of governance works efficiently and effectively, Internal Audit will work together and cooperate with the other assurance functions in an appropriate open and collegiate way (for example, Risk Management and Compliance).
 Where such co-operation takes place, the work will be planned and carried out in such a way as to ensure that the independence and objectivity of Internal Audit remain safeguarded.

 B.6.
-Actuarial function - a description of how the actuarial function is implemented
+Actuarial Function - a description of how the actuarial function is implemented

-The Actuarial function is led by the Chief Actuary ("CA"), who is also the Approved Group Actuary, and reports to the CGL Deputy CEO.
-The Actuarial function is accountable for actuarial methodologies and calibrations.
+The Actuarial Function is led by the Chief Actuary ("CA"), who is also the Approved Group Actuary, and reports to the CGL CFO.
+The Actuarial Function is accountable for actuarial methodologies and calibrations.
 It also considers the appropriateness of the capital modelling activities.
-The Actuarial function produces an annual report to the CGL Board providing information necessary for the Board to form their own opinion on the adequacy of technical provisions and capital requirements, and on underwriting and reinsurance arrangements.

-The Actuarial function has the authority to review all areas of Convex and has full, free and unrestricted access to all activities, records, property and personnel necessary to complete its work.
-The independence of the Actuarial function is derived through its organisational separation from other functional areas.
-The CA ensures that those persons employed by the Actuarial function in a defined actuarial role are subject to the Fit and Proper policy requirements to ensure they have the requisite skills and knowledge to complete their responsibilities.
+The Actuarial Function has the authority to review all areas pertaining to the exposures and the quantification of those exposures and has full, free and unrestricted access to all activities, records, property and personnel necessary to complete its work.
+The independence of the Actuarial Function is derived through its organisational separation from other functional areas.
+The CA ensures that those persons employed by the Actuarial Function in a defined actuarial role are subject to the Fit and Proper policy requirements to ensure they have the requisite skills and knowledge to complete their responsibilities.